CosmWasm/cosmwasm/MIGRATING.md

   ```

   Derive `cosmwasm_schema::QueryResponses` for your `QueryMsg` type and annotate
-  each query with its return types.
+  each query with its return type.
 This lets the interface description file
   (schema) generation know what return types to include - and therefore, any
   clients relying on the generated schemas will also know how to interpret
   response data from your contract.